nodejs/TSC/TSC-Charter.md

 Most large, complex open source communities have both a business and a technical governance model.
-Technical leadership for the projects within the OpenJS Foundation is delegated to the projects through their project charter by the OpenJS Cross Project Council (CPC).
+Technical leadership for the projects within the OpenJS Foundation is delegated to the projects through their project charters by the OpenJS Cross Project Council (CPC).
 In the case of the Node.js project it is delegated to the Node.js Technical Steering Committee (“TSC”).
 OpenJS Foundation’s business leadership is the Board of Directors (the “Board”).